midstar/mediaweb/README.md

 The mediaweb executable and an example configuration file will be in
 $GOPATH/src/github.com/midstar/mediaweb.
 Edit the configuration file and then run the mediaweb executable.

+To install as a Windows service start cmd.exe in administrator mode and run:

+    scripts\service.bat install

 On Linux platforms execute following to install MediaWEB as a service: